colab-coop/bylaws/ARTICLE-1.markdown

 (k) Have worked with CoLab for at least 12 months at the time
-    of final vote of membership approval, and logged at least 300 hours in the past 6 months prior to final vote of membership approval (at least 600 hours in total)
+    of final vote of membership approval, and logged at least 600 hours in the past 12 months prior to final vote of membership approval, out of which at least 300 hours should have been logged in the past 6 months prior to final vote of membership approval

 (l) Have been approved by all existing CoLab Member-Owners in
     a vote organized by CoLab board